The Bankrate promise

 Car insurance companies use multiple factors to determine your rate, from the type of car you drive to your credit history.
 One of the most significant factors is your location.
 If you live in an area where there is a higher risk that you will file a claim, you are likely to pay more for your policy.
 The highest car insurance rates by city are found in Roosevelt, New York, where drivers pay an average of $3,549 for full coverage.
 Meanwhile, the lowest car insurance prices are in Old Orchard Beach, Maine, where the average cost of full coverage is $883.

 - Roosevelt, New York, is the most expensive city in the U.S. for full coverage car insurance according to our research.

 - Drivers in Old Orchard Beach, Maine, pay the lowest full coverage rates on average.
 These rates reflect a difference of an astounding 302 percent from the average annual full coverage premium in Roosevelt.

 - Miami is Florida’s most expensive city for auto insurance, at an average full coverage rate of $3,483 per year.
 This rate is 27 percent higher than Palm Coast — Florida’s cheapest city for full coverage — with an average annual rate of $2,753.

 - The most expensive cities for car insurance in California and Texas (the two most populated states in the country) are Venice and Hutchins, respectively.

-Why your city matters
+Why your city matters for car insurance

 Car insurance rates by city